vinisalazar/BioProv/paper/paper.md

 ## Classes

 BioProv implements several classes in order to represent provenance data extracted from BWfs.
-Its object-oriented design allows users to benefit from the flexibility of working with extensible Python objects, that are familiar to frameworks such as the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.
+Its object-oriented design allows for users to benefit from the flexibility of working with extensible Python objects, that are familiar to frameworks such as the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.
 The five main classes are:

 * `Project`: The higher-level structure that represents core project information, like samples, files, and programs.
 * `Sample`: Describes biological samples.
-Contains collections of files and programs, and can group any sample attributes, such as collection date, collection site, type of sample (soil, water, tissue, etc.).
+Contains collections of files and programs, and can group any sample attributes, such as collection date, collection site, type of sample (soil, water, tissue, *etc.*).
 * `File`: Describes computer files that may be associated with a Sample or Project.
 * `Program`: Describes programs that process and create files.
-Instances of `Program` are composed by instances of the `Parameter` and `Run` classes (the latter representing a program execution).
+Instances of `Program` are associated to instances of the `Parameter` and `Run` classes (the latter representing a program execution).
 * `Environment`: Describes an environment that was used to run a program, including environment variables and library versions.
-Users do not need to worry about specifying this information, it is automatically collected by the library.

 A `Project` instance is the top-level object in the BioProv library.
 It is composed by **Samples**, **Files**, and **Programs**.
-A `Sample` instance represents any biological sample, its attributes, and it's composed by **Files** and **Programs** that are associated with that particular sample. **Files** and **Programs** are associated with the **Project** when they contain or process information from multiple samples.
+A `Sample` instance represents any biological sample, its attributes, and it is composed by **Files** and **Programs** that are associated with that particular sample. **Files** and **Programs** are associated with the **Project** when they contain or process information from multiple samples.
 In the provenance data model, instances of the `Project`, `Sample`, and `File` classes are represented as entities,